ycberrehouma/Financial-Grpah-Web-based-/README.md

 # Financial-Grpah-Web-based-

-This application gets a stock and display it on a web page in an interactive Candlestick Chart
+This application gets a stock (GOOG aka google) and display it on a web page in an interactive Candlestick Chart

 <b> Output sample </b>